phomc/tensai/specs/Keybinding API.md

 ```
 [byte]   PID
+[int]    Size of keybinding map
+For each keybinding entry:
+    [int]    Key code
-[byte]   Status
+    [byte]   Key registration status
 ```

 Status:
-- 0: unknown
-- 1: client rejected
+- 0: client rejected
-- 2: key duplicated
+- 1: key duplicated
-- 127: success
+- 2: success

 ### (Server-bound) Key State Update
 - The client holds a table of key states.
 After each delay period, if a change in that table is detected, a "key state update" packet is sent.
 In other words, all key states in an interval are contained in a single packet.
-- The client should only send key states that have been recently updated.
+The client only sends key states that have been recently updated.

 ```
 [byte]  PID
 [int]   Number of updated key states
 For each updated keybinding entry:
     [int]     Key code
-    [int]   Press times
+    [short]   Pressed times
+    [bool]    Is pressed
 ```
-A press time = 0 means the key is now unpressed.